On a nonlinear Schr\"odinger-Bopp-Podolsky system in the zero mass case: functional framework and existence: The existence result

-Now we pass to the main goal of this section.
+As an obvious consequence of Proposition~\ref{IC1} we have \begin{cor} Let $p\in[3,6]$ (resp. $p\in(18/7,6]$) and $u\in \E$ (resp. $u\in \E_r$).
+Then $(u,\phi_u)$ is a weak solution of the system \eqref{eq1.1} if and only if $I'(u)=0$. \end{cor} Now we pass to the main goal of this section.
 In order to get the existence of a solution, taking into account the results in \cite{CLRT22,DS19}, we use a perturbation approach.
 For this purpose, we introduce the following perturbed system by adding a positive small mass term to the system \eqref{eq1.1}.
 More precisely, for any $\eps>0$ and $3<p<6$, we consider

 Solutions of \eqref{eq3.5} can be found as critical points of the energy functional $I_\eps:H^1(\R^3)\to \R$, given by

 By \cite{DS19}, we know that any solution of \eqref{eq3.5} satisfies the Pohozaev type identity